ivangfr/spring-cloud-stream-solace-pubsub/README.md

 - **Solace**

-  `Solace` can be accessed at http://localhost:8080 and enter `admin` to both username and password
+  `Solace` can be accessed at http://localhost:8080 and enter `admin` to both _username_ and _password_.

 ## Shutdown

-- To stop applications, go to the terminals where they are running and press `Ctrl+C`;
+- To stop applications, go to the terminals where they are running and press `Ctrl+C`.
 - To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside the `spring-cloud-stream-solace-pubsub` root folder, run the following command:
   ```
   docker compose down -v